-Following these nominations and renewals, the Board also confirmed the composition of each of the Board's Committees, which therefore remains unchanged compared to the composition described at Section G.2.3.1 of the 2019 Universal Registration Document.
+Following these appointments and renewals, the Board of Directors, during its meeting held after the Annual General Meeting, decided to confirm the offices of Mr. Gilles Grapinet as Company's Chief Executive Officer and Mr. Marc-Henri Desportes as Company's Deputy Chief Executive Officer as well as the composition of the Board's Committees which therefore remains unchanged compared to the composition described at Section G.2.3.1 of the 2019 Universal Registration Document.